eclipse-wakaama/wakaama/README.md

 Wakaama is not a library but files to be built with an application.
 Wakaama uses CMake >= 3.13.
 Look at examples/server/CMakeLists.txt for an example of how to include it.
-Several compilation switches are used:
+Several preprocessor definitions are supported:
  - Endianness: Exactly one has to be defined.
    - LWM2M_BIG_ENDIAN if your target platform uses big-endian format.
    - LWM2M_LITTLE_ENDIAN if your target platform uses little-endian format.